bugagashenkj/neural-network/README.md

-# Backpropagation neural network prototype
+# Backpropagation neural network

-`bugaga-net-prototype` is a library that allows you to create and train a neural network of a given configuration.
+`neural-network` is a library that allows you to create and train a neural network of a given configuration.

 ## Create network weights
 `create_weights(layers_size)`